TyrfingMjolnir/FMPXMLRESULT2psqlCOPY/README.md

 Note that adding a layout name in the FMPXMLRESULT export; before translating using this XSLT, will make the output more complete.

-How to use this file in terminal: xsltproc FMPXMLRESULT2psqlCOPY.xslt YourTable.fmpxmlresult.xml > YourTable.sql
+How to use this file in terminal
+---
+xsltproc FMPXMLRESULT2psqlCOPY.xslt YourTable.fmpxmlresult.xml > YourTable.sql

 Depending on your userbase you may or may not want to run
 ---